cockroachdb/docs/v2.0/admin-ui-node-map.md

 The **Node Map** view helps you:

-- Confirm that the database is balanced and you are utilizing the resource effectively.
+- Confirm that the database is balanced and you are utilizing resources effectively.
 This helps you provision hardware and plan ahead for scale.
 - Ensure that storage capacity is balanced across the disks available to the extent that they match the zone configs.
-- Check if there resource congestion anywhere (for example certain nodes going beyond capacity).
+- Check if there is resource congestion anywhere (for example certain nodes going beyond capacity).

 ### Troubleshoot the Cluster